UVADS/orientation-technical/content/workshop-gnu-linux/README.md

     * One exception: Playing video games, which is >95% windows
     * Yes desktop/laptops are 75% windows, but smartphones are more common (60% to 40%).
     * Put another way: `conda install numpy`
-4. Goals for today
-    * first half = exposure to fundamentals
-    * second half = equip you to build the habit
-5. GNU/Linux is a habit
-    * exposure
-    * wizard
-    * practice

 ## Preamble
 ![](programmer-life.png)[8]